The Plan

 The WVU Alert system is a notification system that helps inform the University community about emergencies and incidents on or near campus.
 Emails and text messages are utilized to disseminate important information quickly and efficiently.

 The three tiers are designed to differentiate between incidents with varying levels of urgency.
 The WVU Alert tier will deliver the most urgent messages affecting the campus while the Campus Warning tier will notify the community of less pressing incidents that may pose a threat.
-Community notices will be posted for incidents that don’t pose immediate danger or share information about ongoing topics of concern.
+Community Notices will be posted for incidents that don’t pose immediate danger or share information about ongoing topics of concern.

 TIER 1: WVU ALERT